 Some advantages of learning a second language like FSL or JSL manifest in improved communication, a better understanding of grammar in English, respect for others, listening skills, an ability to discuss and reason with others, improved logical thinking, general confidence, and the ability to adapt in new environments.

-In addition, four WA universities – UWA, Curtin, Murdoch and Edith Cowan – give a 10% bonus for students who gain a WACE score in a language.
-The 10% bonus applies to the student’s score for their language, whether or not the language is one of their four best subjects, and it does not matter which university course a student chooses.
+In addition, four WA Universities – UWA, Curtin, Murdoch and Edith Cowan – give a 10% bonus for students who gain a WACE score in a language.
+The 10% bonus applies to the student’s score for their language, whether or not the language is one of their four best subjects, and it does not matter which University course a student chooses.

-Once the Department of Education allows for the safe resumption of international tours, Applecross languages coordinators will re-open these rich and dynamic opportunities for our senior students.
+Once the Department of Education allows for the safe resumption of international tours, our Language Coordinators will re-open these rich and dynamic opportunities for our Senior School students.